 MEL reports, including baseline, midline, endline, and post distribution monitoring (PDM)

 Participant selection methodology

-CCI Report

-4) Objectives and study questions

-The specific objectives of this analysis are as follows:

-To assess the cost and design, efficiency, effectiveness and equity of VE MPCA using accepted Mercy Corps developed methodologies.

-To increase VE team understanding of VfM analyses and their use.

-To contribute to the sector wide evidence base for cost efficiency in humanitarian MPCA programming.

-To provide VE Consortium members with data around VfM for advocating with donors and/ or other internal/ external stakeholders and/ or designing future interventions.

-The study will focus on the following key questions:

-Cost and design: what are the cost drivers of the program?
-How are they affected by the program design with respect to equity?

-Efficiency and cost-efficiency: Have the resources been allocated equitably to marginalized individuals/groups and intended target?
-What is the program's cost-efficiency performance with respect to other MPCA programs?

-Effectiveness: Has the program achieved the intended outcome(s)?
-Has the program addressed originally identified inclusion barriers?

-VfM: How can the VEzperza Consortium use VfM data to understand how to efficiently and effectively allocate resources?
+Procurement processes guidelines

+VfM Design and methods

-5) Study method - VfM analysis methodology and metrics
+VfM methodology and metrics

-The study will use the VfM framework developed by Mercy Corps, which comprises a theoretical VfM model (based on FCDO’s 4E’s), metrics (e.g. cost transfer ratio) and cost analysis method (e.g. defined cost categories).
+The study will use the VfM framework developed by Mercy Corps, which comprises a theoretical VfM model (based on FCDO’s 4E’s), metrics (e.g., cost transfer ratio, cost per output) and cost analysis method (e.g., defined cost categories).
 The framework is based on FCDO’s 4E’s of Economy, Efficiency, Effectiveness and Equity.

 The analysis uses the Dioptra cost analysis method as the backbone to classify costs and a series of metrics to assess the VfM of the program.
 No additional data collection is expected beyond interviews with staff members.

-The consultant is expected to use for cost analysis and training will be provided by Mercy Corps staff.
+Additionally to the use of its own analytical tools, the consultant is expected to use Dioptra for cost analysis and training will be provided by Mercy Corps staff.
 The method includes suggested metrics and this consultancy may add new metrics in the analysis if deemed necessary.
 The analysis will explore the following aspects:

 Costs and design - Identifying the makeup of the cost allocation across cost categories in order to identify cost drivers.
 This will include considerations around the program design and how the targeting of marginalized groups has contributed towards cost allocation.